Average Cost Inventory Method: Definition, Formula & Method

 If you are yet to understand this method, let’s dissect it further.

 Let’s say you have a business, right?
 It means you are selling products to your customers, and as such, you must deal with an inventory.
 Otherwise, how will you keep track of your progress, and more so, profits and possible losses?
-You can either get it from the manufacture of the goods you are selling or generate it from your business.
+You can either get it from the manufacturer of the goods you are selling or generate it from your business.
 If you sell items previously in your inventory, you must record them in your company’s income statement under the Cost of goods sold (COGS).

 The cost of goods sold is crucial to you, investors, your business, and analysts.
 It is derived from the sales revenue to determine the gross margin on the income statement.
 Your business and other businesses can use the average cost inventory or the other two methods (FIFO and LIFO) to ascertain the cost of goods sold.